wachtlerlab/GJEMSRDViewer/README.md

 pyQT4 based gui application for viewing electrophysiological traces of Ginjang Project

 ## Installation
-Create a virtual environment with conda/pyenv/pipenv and install the packages in "setup.py" within it.
+Create a virtual environment with conda/pyenv/pipenv and install the packages into it using

+`python setup.py install`

 Activate the environment and you are good to go!

 ## Running the GUI